blimu-dev/blimu-ts/.changeset/README.md

 ## Releasing

 Releases are automated via GitHub Actions.
-When changesets are merged to main:
+The workflow is:

+1. **Add changesets**: When you create a PR with changes, add a changeset using `yarn changeset`
+2. **Merge PR**: When your PR (with changesets) is merged to `main`, a "Version Packages" PR is automatically created/updated
-1. A PR is automatically created with version bumps and changelog updates
+3. **Review and merge**: Review the version PR (it contains version bumps and changelog updates)
-2. When that PR is merged, packages are published to npm
+4. **Automatic publish**: When the version PR is merged, packages are automatically published to npm

+The "Version Packages" PR is kept up-to-date automatically as new changesets are merged to `main`.

 ## Manual Release (if needed)